 Dr. Michael Rydelnik is professor of Jewish Studies at Moody Bible Institute and the Bible teacher on Moody Radio's Open Line, answering listener Bible questions on over 200 stations nationwide across Moody Radio.
 The son of Holocaust survivors, he was raised in an observant Jewish home in Brooklyn, N.Y., and became a follower of Jesus the Messiah during his high school years.
 He is the author of several books, co-editor of The Moody Bible Commentary and contributor to many Bible teaching programs.

-Dr. Michael Vanlaningham is Theologian in residence at Harvest Bible Chapel.
+Dr. Michael Vanlaningham is Pastor of Biblical Research at Harvest Bible Chapel in Elgin, Ill.
 He received his M.Div. in Systematic Theology from Talbot Theological Seminary and his Ph.D. in New Testament and Pauline Studies from Trinity Evangelical Divinity School.
 He is co-editor of The Moody Bible Commentary and has written a number of articles for The Master's Seminary Journal, as well as other publications.

 Chris Fabry is the host of Chris Fabry Live, one hour of spiritual encouragement from his backyard radio fence.
 The program challenges listeners to think biblically about their spiritual journeys.
 Chris is also the author of the Christy Award-winning novel Dogwood, June Bug, ECPA Christian Book Award-winner (Fiction) Almost Heaven, Not in the Heart and Borders of the Heart.
 He and his family live near Tucson, Ariz.